flyingbirdarts/flyingbirdarts.github.io/README.md

 # PaulAlexandreJohn.com
-Personal website of the artist and music, Paul Alexandre John.
+Personal [website](http://www.paulalexandrejohn.com) of the artist and music, Paul Alexandre John.
-Authored and maintained by Noah John (@noahajohn)
+Authored and maintained by [Noah John](http://noahjohn.us).